-We are now accepting applications.
+We are currently accepting applications.
 Read about all our programs to decide which one is the best fit for you.
 As there may be more than one program that interests you, you will have the option to list up to three programs on your application in order of your preference.
 Our admissions officers are available to help you choose a program based on your background and career goals.